The Real Work Begins in the Privacy of Your Own Heart: A Case for Self-Compassion Before Self-Improvement

 Start with compassion.

-Clarify what matters now.
+Clarify what matters.

 Track what supports you.